Innovation in land reclamation

 The Nikanotee fen is now a joint industry project, contributed by Suncor to other members of COSIA.

-Built upon the processes currently used in our Tailings Reduction Operations (TRO™), Suncor has developed Permanent Aquatic Storage Structure (PASS), a fluid tailings treatment process to significantly increase the amount of fluid tailings we can treat in a more sustainable manner.
+Built upon the processes currently used in our TRO™, Suncor has developed permanent aquatic storage structure (PASS), a fluid tailings treatment process to significantly increase the amount of fluid tailings we can treat in a more sustainable manner.

 PASS combines the TRO™ process with the addition of a coagulant to improve the quality of the water expressed from the treated fluid tailings.
-The treatment process allows us to rapidly dewater the fluid tailings as the clay particles adhere to the flocculant, safely expressing most of the trapped water and providing an effective means for creating a lake that not only achieves our closure plan but in an accelerated timeline.
+The treatment process allows us to rapidly dewater the fluid tailings as the clay particles adhere to the flocculant, safely expressing most of the trapped water and providing an effective means for creating a lake that achieves our closure plan, and do so in an accelerated timeline.

-To validate this closure concept, we have constructed a Demonstration Pit Lake that contains PASS treated fluid tailings that will have an aquatic cover established in 2018.
+To validate this closure concept, we have constructed a demonstration pit lake, now called Lake Miwasin, that contains PASS-treated fluid tailings and has an aquatic cover established in 2018.
 The project is planned to be monitored and adaptively managed for the next 15 years.

-The Demonstration Pit Lake (DPL) is part of our aquatic closure technology development program that is designed to ensure we can successfully reclaim mine sites.
-The DPL project incorporated the PASS fluid tailings treatment process as the first step to accelerating the process to establish a lake capable of supporting a full ecosystem of aquatic life.
-An aquatic cover will now be established on the treated tailings and operated in the same way that is planned for the full scale closure drainage system.
+Now known as Lake Miwasin, Suncor’s demonstration pit lake (DPL) is part of our aquatic closure technology development program designed to ensure we can successfully reclaim mine sites.
+The DPL project incorporated the PASS fluid tailings treatment process to accelerate the process to establish a lake capable of supporting a full ecosystem of aquatic life.
+An aquatic cover has been established on the treated tailings and operated in the same way we have planned for the full-scale closure drainage system.

 Pit lakes are a necessary part of successful closure and reclamation plans and are considered a best practice in mining industries around the world.
-There are a number of pit lakes in Alberta that were created from former coal mine pits which are now used for recreational fishing, swimming and continue to demonstrate naturally colonized fish and staging areas for migratory birds.
+There are a number of pit lakes in Alberta created from former coal mine pits and are now used for recreational fishing, and swimming.
+They continue to demonstrate naturally colonized fish and staging areas for migratory birds.

-Throughout the DPL project, engagement with Aboriginal communities is a major focus.
-We are working to collaborate with communities on the research and monitoring program so we can jointly learn from each other.
-Before construction work began, we invited Elders from a neighbouring community to perform a blessing on the land that will be used to develop the demonstration lake.
+Throughout the Lake Miwasin project, engagement with Indigenous communities is a major focus for us.
+We are working to collaborate with communities on the research and monitoring program so we can learn from each other.
+Before construction work began, we invited Elders from a neighbouring community to perform a blessing on the land of the demonstration lake.